In This Article

 Virtual desktop environments have their own challenges when it comes to emergency calling because the virtual desktops are hosted in a data center.

-• Because the desktops are not local the user's location, they should be considered remote or work from home devices.
+• Because the desktops are not local to the user's location, they should be considered remote or work from home devices.

 • It's not recommended to include their subnet(s) in the LIS database.
 In other words, do not associate their subnet(s) with an emergency address.